Gas Permeable Contact Lenses

 - Eyes may become dry at the end of each day

-- Costs may be unaffordable
+- Costs may be high especially for complex designs

-- Adjustment period may take longer than average time
+- Adjustment period may be necessary

 - Abrasions may develop if dust or debris enters eye